 2. Search local scholarships!

 There are scholarships based on the state or the city you call home.
-Your school, neighborhood, employer, place of worship, or community center may also have scholarships they sponsor or know about, so be sure to ask around!
+Your school, neighborhood, employer, place of worship or community center may also have scholarships they sponsor or know about, so be sure to ask around!

 3. Find scholarships to fit you!

 Look at the requirements for GPA, ethnic background, neighborhood of residence, family income, and leadership or volunteer experience to see if you qualify to apply.
 If not, move on to find scholarships that are a better fit.
+Use this worksheet to help focus your search and uncover opportunities you may not have considered before.

 4. Represent yourself well!